Alberta Real Estate Commission Calculator 2026

 Who pays the real estate commission?

-The seller of the home will usually pay the real estate agent commission.
+The seller of the home will usually pay the real estate agent's commission.
 When a home is listed, the seller will decide on the gross commission they are willing to pay and how it will be split between the buyer and seller agents.
 This commission will then be paid out by lawyers after the transaction has been completed.

-Typically, the seller will cover both the commission for both agents.
+Typically, the seller will cover the commission for both agents.
 In rare cases, if the seller lists the property by themselves or chooses not to give a buyer agent commission, the buyer may have to pay their agent the difference.
 However, such cases are rare and real estate agents will generally let you know beforehand if it is the case.

 Why are commissions so high?

-Real estate agent commissions are high because the commission is split between many different parties and the real estate agent has to cover any marketing expenses even if the home doesn’t sell.
+Real estate agent commissions are high because the commission is split between many different parties, and the real estate agent has to cover any marketing expenses, even if the home doesn't sell.
 The agent may have to pay upfront for professional photography, mail marketing materials, supplies, and much more.
-Your agent works very hard behind the scenes to ensure that you are getting the best price for your property and in some cases, a higher commission can mean better marketing for your home.
+Your agent works very hard behind the scenes to ensure that you are getting the best price for your property, and in some cases, a higher commission can mean better marketing for your home.

 Who sets the commission rate?